nest/nest-simulator/coding_guidelines_c++.md

 ## clang-format configuration file

-The file `.clang-format` is available in the toplevel source directory of NEST.
+The file `.clang-format` is available in the top level source directory of NEST.
 It has to reside in the directory from which `clang-format` is run and does not have to be installed.

 ## Vera++ profile